 One thing that never seems to but subpar is the audio systems.
-Every A-Class has the advanced sound system from Mercedes-Benz.
+Every A-Class has an advanced sound system from Mercedes-Benz.
 Its got a total output of 225W, featuring 9 loudspeakers, 1 subwoofer & 1 booster amplifier.
-Clarity is suburb, and the overall range and positioning of the speakers engulf’s you perfectly.
+Clarity is superb, and the overall range and positioning of the speakers engulf you perfectly.

 The seats are never a cause for concern in a Mercedes.
 However in saying that I did find the seats in the A45 a bit too hard, the only Merc I ever had that issue with.
 These seats were more what I was used to from AMG; firm, supportive, well-shaped, comfortable and stylish.